 Security options with Microsoft PlayReady DRM

-The PlayReady Client Security Level defines how robust a client is against unauthorized use.
+The PlayReady Client Security Level defines how robust a DRM client is against unauthorized use.
 There are two security levels (SL), SL2000 and SL3000.
-The higher the SL, the more robust the client:
+The higher the level, the more robust the client:

-- SL3000 was introduced by Microsoft in 2015 along with PlayReady DRM v3 to formally define their “Hardware-DRM” Clients.
-In SL3000 Clients, the core functionalities of the PlayReady DRM stack must be implemented via hardware in a Trusted Execution Environment (TEE) of the processor.
-Hardware-based PlayReady is supported on a multitude of devices, including both Windows and non-Windows devices such as smart TVs, phones, and tablets.
+- SL3000 was introduced by Microsoft in 2015 along with PlayReady DRM version 3 to formally define their “Hardware-DRM” Clients.
+In SL3000 Clients, the core functionalities of the DRM stack must be implemented via hardware in a Trusted Execution Environment (TEE) of the processor.
+The clients are supported on both Windows and non-Windows devices such as smart TVs, phones, and tablets.

 Intertrust ExpressPlay Multi-DRM Service and PlayReady DRM